Shoeman/ContestGuide/README.md

 The contents of these files use a markup language only used by BAMZOOKi, it's visually similar to [JSON](https://www.json.org/json-en.html), but more closely related to [table syntax in LUA](https://www.lua.org/pil/2.5.html).
 Don't worry if you haven't heard of either of these as we will be learning it from scratch.

+When making edits to a contest that is alreadly listed on the simulator, you only need to save the contest file and re-run the contest to see the changes (no need to restart the simulator).

 In summary, a new contest requires:
 - A *.contest* file
 - An entry in *ContestPack1.dat* or a .dat file in the same location for it to be listed in the simulator